i-e-b/Slick/README.md

   * [x] Packed single file format? (blob database or similar) - Maybe the version control could be linked in with this?
 (COW-like block store?)
   * [x] Implement Undo
   * [x] Lock tiles while they are loading (prevent drawing on or saving the grey proxies)
+    * [ ] Special lock for tiles that have not completed DB query yet
   * [x] Invalidate unknown tile indexes (prevent drawing when we haven't made the proxy)
 * [x] Scaling 'map' mode
   * [x] double-click to zoom to position